Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Results

 \section{Results}

-The posterior distributions of the EoS parameters \{\(c_i, \mu_i\)\}, the mass-radius constraints, and the speed of sound distributions and the maximum-mass and maximum-compact M-R sequence for three different classes of EoS are presented in this section.
-These results were obtained for three EoS classes, incorporating the observational constraints: PSR J0030, PSR J0740, PSR J0437 and the recent PSR J0614-3329, along with the GW170817 constraints.
-To better understand the constraining ability of PSR J0614-3329, we have performed the inference run with and without this particular observation.
-A summarised overview of our results is presented in Table \ref{Tab:Mono}, \ref{Tab:Non-Mono}, and \ref{Tab:Discont} for the monotonous, non-monotonous, and discontinuous sets, respectively.
+The results are presented for three EoS classes, incorporating the observational constraints of PSR J0030+0451, PSR J0740+6620, PSR J0437-4715, and the recent PSR J0614-3329, as well as the GW170817 constraints.
+To better understand the constraining property of PSR J0614-3329 and GW170817, we have performed inference runs with and without these observations.
+All the NICER constraints, except those for PSR J0614-3329, are applied first and are named PSR.
+Further, one applies the GW170817 constraint (PSR+GW) and the PSR J0614-3329 constraint (PSR+J0614) separately.
+Finally, we present our findings after imposing bounds from both NICER and GW170817 (PSR+J0614+GW).

-The Tables list the important findings that we had after applying different constraints.
-All the NICER constraints other than that of PSR J0614-3329 are collectively applied first and are named as PSR.
-Along with the given constraint, we add the PSR J0614-3329 constraint (named PSR+J0614) and the GW 170817 constraint (named PSR+GW) separately.
-To get a clear picture of how these two constraints affect the M-R curve (and thereby other EoS parameters), as these two constraints have a significant overlap with each other in the M-R plot.
-Finally, we show our findings for all the constraints (named PSR+J0614+GW) in the Tables.